kthobe/Frontiers_paper/README.md

 # Analysis of two renal cancer cell lines using model pools
 This repository contains the code and data for the generation and analysis of pools of logical models of two renal cancer cell lines.
-The model and the result are currently under submission.
+The model and the results are currently under submission.

 ## Software
 The model definition and analysis is done using the tool `TomClass`: